bored-arvi/FolderFlow/README.md

-# PySort: The Digital Butler 🧹
+# FolderFlow: The Digital Butler 🧹

-**PySort** is a simple, yet powerful Python script designed to automatically organize files in a specified directory by sorting them into dedicated subfolders based on their file type (extension).
+**FolderFlow** is a simple, yet powerful Python script designed to automatically organize files in a specified directory by sorting them into dedicated subfolders based on their file type (extension).
 Say goodbye to clutter in your Downloads or project folders!

 ## Features